view on erath out of aircraft window | © Unsplash

 The Power of 3D Printing in Aviation

-In this free webinar, Ajith Ahamed Sayed (Etihad Engineering) and Stephan Keil (EOS) discuss how industrial 3D printing can be a game changer for aircraft maintenance, repair, and operations (MRO).
+In this free on-demand webinar, Ajith Ahamed Sayed (Etihad Engineering) and Stephan Keil (EOS) discuss how industrial 3D printing can be a game changer for aircraft maintenance, repair, and operations (MRO).

 Aircraft interior | © Adobe Stock